bananaboatbot/bananaboatbot/README.md

 ## Features

   * Supports use of multiple servers
   * Reloading of Lua in runtime (to reconfigure handlers & servers)
-* Simple design & operation
+  * Simple design & operation: easy learning curve & full flexibility
   * Ringbuffer for displaying logs in WebUI
   * Built-in utilities: OpenWeatherMap, Luis.ai, HTML title scraping
   * Reasonable test coverage (is that a feature? oh well)

 ## Usage